michael2012z/BitBible/markdown/KJV/files/Ps.md

 6. And if he come to see me, he speaketh vanity: his heart gathereth iniquity to itself; when he goeth abroad, he telleth it.

-7. All that hate me whisper together against me: against me do they devise my hurt.my…: Heb. evil to me
+7. All that hate me whisper together against me: against me do they devise my hurt.

-8. An evil disease, say they, cleaveth fast unto him: and now that he lieth he shall rise up no more.An…: Heb.
-A thing of Belial
+8. An evil disease, say they, cleaveth fast unto him: and now that he lieth he shall rise up no more.

-9. Yea, mine own familiar friend, in whom I trusted, which did eat of my bread, hath lifted up his heel against me.mine…: Heb. the man of my peacelifted…: Heb. magnified
+9. Yea, mine own familiar friend, in whom I trusted, which did eat of my bread, hath lifted up his heel against me.

 10. But thou, O Lord, be merciful unto me, and raise me up, that I may requite them.